Wadebridge is a Historic Market Town Providing Convenience and Entertainment in a Charming Setting

 There are more little coffee shops in Wadebridge than we’ve been able to try in our time here so far.
 Now it may be that we’re not getting out for cake often enough but there’s also no doubt that there are lots of great options to explore for lunch here in Wadebridge!
 Some of our favourites are the funky Picture and Coffee House (who do great live music nights too), the more classic ‘hearty-lunch style’ Granary Restaurant and the quirky (and very tiny!)
 Shed Cafe and Brunch Bar.
 Definitely worth a look in at as well are The Old Teahouse, Tim’s Place and Carraways Cafe.

-Cornish Pasties and Take-Away Sandwiches
+Wadebridge options for Cornish Pasties, Fish and Chips and Take-Away Sandwiches

 Don’t worry if it’s a lunch on the run that you’re after, Wadebridge town centre has got that covered too.
 You have one of the finest pasty makers in Cornwall on your doorstep in the form of Malcolm Barnecutt.
 Now it might sound like we’re being biased but this lofty claim is made on the back of many years of rigorous testing throughout Cornwall by yours truly.
 In our humble opinion the only other contenders to come close are Philps bakery all way down in Hayle or possibly St Agnes Bakery, near Truro.
 There are also great takeaway options at Barnys (chips and pasties) or Le Snack, who do a fine range of sandwiches and baguettes.
+Jon’s Fish and Chips up the hill on Goldsworthy way are also a great option.

-For your Evening Meal
+For your Evening Meal in Wadebridge